-Submit a completed application and non-refundable application fee of \$40 to the TUHSC Merlin application for admission to the School of Nursing.
-The application for fall 2013 is open from March 25 through May 25 for the Abilene, Amarillo, Lubbock and Permian Basin campuses.
-The application for spring 2014 is open from August 1 through October 1 for the Austin/Hill Country area.
+- Submit a completed application and non-refundable application fee of \$40 to the TTUHSC Merlin application system.
+The application is open from May 1 through July 7. - A Bachelor's Degree from a regionally accredited college or university. - Complete all required general education courses with a grade of "C" or higher as a pre-requisite for admission. - Earn cumulative science and prerequisite minimum GPA of 3.0. - Submit official college transcripts from all institutions in which the student has enrolled. - Successful completion of a 1 hour

-- Beginning in the 2015 academic year (September 1 August 31), all admissions will occur in the spring semester only, (beginning January 2015).
-The application will open from May 1 through July 1.
-There will be no admissions for fall 2014. - Received previous Bachelor's Degree. - Complete all required general education courses with a grade of "C" or higher as a pre-requisite for admission. - Earn cumulative science and prerequisite minimum GPA of 3.0. - Submit original copies of official college transcripts from all institutions in which the student has enrolled. - Successful completion of a 1 hour medical terminology course (certificate or transcript should be provided as documentation of completion). - Complete the TEAS standardized exam at a proficient level or higher. - Complete certified nursing assistant program. - Complete basic life support (BLS) for health care providers (CPR with AED training) from the American Heart Association. - Attend a personal, face-to-face scheduled interview with a member of the Admissions Committee. - Submit a letter from the Dean or Department Chair from any school of nursing attended outlining the applicant's academic standing within the school. - Submit appropriate documentation, i.e. TOEFL (refer to policy in this catalog).

-Provide a written commitment to not seek outside employment during the period of enrollment during the course of study.
+- medical terminology course (certificate or transcript should be provided as documentation of completion). - Complete the TEAS standardized exam at a proficient level or higher.
+The TEAS V exam can be taken no more than two (2) times per application cycle.
+If two attempts are made, the scores will be averaged.
+Preference will be given to applicants whose TEAS V score is greater than or equal to 70% and who have scored greater than or equal to 70% on all sections of the exam.
+The TEAS V exam must be taken no more than one year prior to the application's submission deadline for the term in which the applicant wishes to apply.
+Scores older than one year will not be accepted. - Complete and submit documentation of completion of a certified nursing assistant program. - Complete basic life support (BLS) for health care providers (CPR with AED training) from the American Heart Association. - Submission of a one page resume. - Attend a personal, face-to-face scheduled interview with a member of the Admissions Committee. - Complete general education requirements and Texas Core Curriculum prior to enrollment. - Submit a letter from the Dean or Department Chair from any previous school of nursing attended outlining the applicant's academic standing within the school. - Provide a written commitment to not seek outside employment during the period of enrollment during the course of study. - The Second Degree Program does not accept international students.